sfnw-dev-owner/process-manuals/Interior_Trim/door_install.md

 - Insert SHIMS as necessary to center the door in the opening and tighten any spaces\
      --- hinge side, place shims just above each hinge\
-     --- doorknob side, place shims at same height as top and bottom hinge shims and just above doorknob opening
+     --- doorknob side, place shims at same height as top and bottom hinge
+     --- Adjust side shims so the gap at the top is the same across door width\
+    shims and just above doorknob opening
 -  Adjust and secure door frame\
      --- Open & close door - should not hit door frame (\~1/8" gap)
-     --- Adjust hinge side shims so the gap at the top is the same across door width\

 - Screw door frame to the opening on the hinge side\
      --- open the door\
      --- helper holds weatherstripping out of the way\
      --- make sure door molding is tight against the siding
      --- install 3" (brown) screws just behind the weatherstripping at the height of the center of each shim, starting at the top
 - Screw door frame to the opening on doorknob side\
      --- top 1st\
      --- bottom 2^nd^\